dariober/ASCIIGenome/docs/commandHelp.rst

 With no args, turn off awk for all tracks.

-*NOTES*
+*NOTES & LIMITATIONS*

 * This is a java implementation of awk and it is independent on whether awk is on the local system.
 It should behave very similar to UNIX awk and therefore it has lots of functionalities.
 In fact, awk is a programming language in itself, search Google for more.
 The original code is from https://github.com/hoijui/Jawk

 * Use awk only to filter features, do not use it to edit them.
 If features are changed by the awk script than nothing will be retained.
 This is because the awk command first collects the output from awk, then it matches the features in the current window with those collected from awk.

-Hint: The output of awk is temporarily stored in memory.
+* Each line is processed independently of the others as a separate awk execution.
+This means that you cannot filter one line on the bases of previous or following lines.

-* This awk is slow, about x10 times slower than UNIX awk.
-For few tens of thousand records the slowdown should be negligible.
-Since only the records in the current window are parsed, it should be fast enough in most cases.
+* This awk is slow, about x10-100 times slower than UNIX awk.
+For few thousand records the slowdown should be acceptable.
+Other things being equal, use `grep` instead.

 * The default delimiter is TAB not any white space as in UNIX awk.